JP-SystemsX/MUSES_Eval/README.md

 To perform the benchmark study, one has to run `./src/main.py --data-id <DATA_ID> --model-id <MODEL_ID>` with various data and model IDs.
 `DATA_ID` indicates the number of the dataset in [MUSES](https://huggingface.co/datasets/ddrg/MUSES) alphabetical ordering.
-`MODEL_ID` indicates the number of the model in the `./configs` alphabetical ordering.
+`MODEL_ID` indicates the number of the model in the `./configs` folder in alphabetical ordering.

 We provide a slurm script to easily start the benchmark study on a cluster in `hpc/run_bench.sh`.